 Kani-basami (literally: “crab pincher”) is a dynamic and spectacular-looking takedown, commonly referred to as a flying leg scissors takedown, or simply a leg scissors.
-The flying leg scissors is a controversial technique, which has been banned from most martial arts competitions, due to the potential for career-ending injuries when misapplied.
-Likewise, it requires that the defender falls to the ground, compromising their balance and stance (a “sacrifice throw”), ending with the defender in an awkward, non-dominant position.
-(While the ending position could set up a number of leg or ankle locks, these techniques are not a part of standard karate or jūdō curricula.)
-In kumite, the use of flying leg scissor takedowns is permitted, but discouraged.
+The flying leg scissors is a controversial technique, which has been banned from most martial arts competitions, due to the potential for career-ending injuries if misapplied.
+Likewise, leg scissors requires the defender to fall to the ground, compromising their balance and stance (a “sacrifice throw”), while ending in an awkward, non-dominant position.
+(While the ending position could set up leg or ankle locks, those techniques are not a part of standard karate or jūdō curricula.)
+The use of flying leg scissor takedowns in kumite is permitted, but discouraged.

 We require our students to learn the flying leg scissors because it is one of the few takedowns usable against side-facing opponents.
 As such, flying leg scissors are best used as a surprise attack.
 Like all takedowns, performing a flying leg scissors is a three-step process:

 - Kuzushi (Destroying): Flying leg scissors are an “away throw,” which are appropriate when the opponent is leaning back, usually after a blow to the face or chin.
 Do not use a flying leg scissors on opponents who are doubled-over after a strike to the abdomen or groin.
 That’s what “towards throws,” (e.g., tai-otoshi) are for.